domini04/bluestar/devnote.md

 - **Issue**: The LangGraph checkpointer requires a `thread_id` to manage persistent state across runs.
 The architectural question was whether the agent should manage this ID internally or if the client invoking the agent should be responsible for it.
 - **Decision**: The responsibility for generating and managing the `thread_id` belongs exclusively to the caller (e.g., Streamlit UI, CLI, test suites).
 The caller must provide the `thread_id` within the `configurable` dictionary on every invocation.
 - **Reasoning**: This enforces a clear separation of concerns.
 The agent remains a stateless, reusable "engine," while the caller handles session management.
 This allows the caller to control conversation history and resume sessions (e.g., on a UI refresh), improves testability by allowing deterministic state checks, and keeps the agent portable across different environments without modification.

+### **November 29, 2025 - Evaluation Strategy: Shift to Binary Metrics**
+- **Issue**: The initial 1-5 scalar scoring system for evaluating LLM outputs introduced ambiguity, subjectivity, and inconsistency in both manual and automated reviews.
+"Good" vs "Excellent" (3 vs 4) was often indistinguishable.
+- **Decision**: Transitioned the entire evaluation framework to Binary (Pass/Fail) Metrics based on criteria from Shankar et al. (2024).
+- **Reasoning**:
+  - **Clarity**: Binary criteria (e.g., "Did the post mention business impact?
+Yes/No") eliminate subjective grading scales.
+  - **Actionability**: A "Fail" provides a clear signal that a specific requirement was missed, making prompt engineering and debugging more precise.
+  - **Robustness**: Reduces "Criteria Drift" where the definition of a score changes over time.
+Binary assertions are easier to verify and automate reliably with LLM-as-a-Judge.
+- **Impact**:
+  - Updated `performance_metrics.md` and `COMMIT_ANALYZER_EVALUATION.md` to reflect binary criteria.
+  - Simplified the automated evaluation roadmap to focus on boolean assertions rather than complex scoring logic.
+  - Established a clearer feedback loop: Fail -> Prompt Fix -> Pass.

+---

+### **December 8, 2025 - Evaluation Data Flow: Exposing Internal State for Faithfulness**

+- **Issue**: The automated evaluation pipeline (`faithfulness_evaluator`) required comparing the generated blog post against the original Git commit diff to detect hallucinations.
+However, the LangSmith dataset only stored minimal input metadata (`repo_identifier`, `commit_sha`), not the massive full diff content.
+This left the Evaluator "blind" to the source of truth.
+- **Decision**: Modified the evaluation wrapper (`target_app` in `run_eval.py`) to extract the `commit_data` from the application's final AgentState and return it alongside the blog post.
+The evaluators were updated to consume this runtime-fetched diff instead of relying on static dataset inputs.
+- **Reasoning**:
+  - **Accuracy**: Ensures the Judge evaluates against the exact diff the Agent used.
+  - **Efficiency**: Avoids storing gigabytes of redundant diff data in the LangSmith dataset.
+  - **Robustness**: Evaluator pipeline works dynamically with any valid commit input without requiring dataset pre-processing.